-Figure 42 Chain Fittings
+Figure 6-1.
+Chain Fittings

-6.5 Buoys.
+6-5 BUOYS.
 There are two buoys commonly used on U.S. Navy Fleet moorings: an 8-foot diameter buoy and a 12-foot diameter buoy.
 These buoys have a polyurethane shell, are filled with foam, and have a tension bar to transmit mooring loads to the chain.
-Properties of these buoys are given in Table 43.
+Properties of these buoys are given in Table 6-6.
 Some of the key features of these buoys are that they require little maintenance and they are self-fendering.
 A variety of older steel buoys in use are being phased out, due to their relatively high maintenance cost.
+Some of the factors to consider in selecting the type of mooring buoy to use are: availability, size, cost, durability, maintenance, inspection, disposal and similar factors.

-6.6 Sinkers.
+6-6 SINKERS.
 Sinkers are placed on fleet moorings to tune the static and dynamic behavior of a mooring.
 Sinkers are usually made of concrete or low cost metal.
-Key沉没物 parameters that can be specified in design include:
+Key沉器 parameters that can be specified in design include: